 Hereford Park is located west of 13th Street at 4th Avenue.
 Hereford sits on over 5 acres of land and has 2 large shelters and restroom building.
 The park has baseball diamond, grills, permanent picnic tables and lots of playground equipment.

 Located on the corner of 4th Street and 17th Avenue west of the IH Credit Union.
 This ½-acre park has a variety of playground equipment, a picnic table, and drinking fountain.

 Mitchell Park is located on the corner of 30th Avenue and 4th Street with the adjacent Mitchell Tot Lot.
-The park features 3 tennis courts, a large basketball area, baseball diamond and has large open spaces for other sport activities.
+The park features 2 pickleball courts, 1 tennis court, a large basketball area, baseball diamond and has large open spaces for other sport activities.
 A large pavilion, a restroom building and lots of playground equipment make Mitchell Park and the Tot Lot popular among East Moline park-goers.